• Skip to primary navigation

 Making The Cake

-2. Separate the eggs.
-Separate your egg yolks from the whites in 2 small bowls.
+Separate the eggs.
+Separate your 5 large (250 grams) eggs with the yolks and the whites in 2 small bowls (one with the whites, the other with the yolks).

-5. Whip the whites.
+Whip the whites.
 Use your electric beater to whip the bowl of egg whites on high speed.
-When stiff peaks begin to form, mix in the remaining ¼ cup of sugar.
+When stiff peaks begin to form, mix in the remaining ¼ cup (50 grams) of sugar.
 Gently fold the beaten egg whites in with the rest of the batter.

-6. Bake.
+Bake.
 Pour your white cake batter into your prepared baking pan and use a silicone spatula to smooth the top.
-Bake at 350°F (175°C) for 25-35 minutes or until a toothpick entered into the center comes out clean.
+Bake at 350°F (175°C/Gas Mark 4) for 25-35 minutes or until a toothpick entered into the center comes out clean.
 Remove from the oven and set aside until completely cooled.

 Making The Milk Mixture

-1. Combine the milks.
-Once your cake has fully cooled, combine a 12-ounce can of evaporated milk, a 14-ounce can of sweetened condensed milk, and ¼ cup of whole milk in a bowl.
+Combine the kinds of milk.
+Once your cake has fully cooled, combine a 12-ounce (355 milliliters) can of evaporated milk, a 14-ounce (415 milliliters) can of sweetened condensed milk, and ¼ cup (60 milliliters) of whole milk in a bowl.
 Use the tines of a fork or a bamboo skewer to poke many holes all over the top of your cake.

 Making The Whipped Topping